 Although Despicable Dreadlord and Vulgar Homunculus are excellent cards that otherwise have good synergy with the deck, you can’t include them because they derail your consistency with Possessed Lackey, Skull of the Man'ari and most importantly Bloodreaver Gul'dan.
 You really want Gul’dan to summon as many Doomguards as possible to end the game.

-Skull of the Man'ari, Carnivorous Cube, Voidlord and Bloodreaver Gul'dan are absolutely irreplaceable.
-Other cards, however, including Doomsayer, Spiritsinger Umbra or Mountain Giant can indeed be replaced.
+Skull of the Man'ari, Carnivorous Cube, Voidlord, Mountain Giant and Bloodreaver Gul'dan are absolutely irreplaceable.
+Other cards, however, including Doomsayer, Spiritsinger Umbra or Zilliax can indeed be replaced.
 Here are some of the cards you can consider using instead:

 - Siphon Soul and Twisting Nether – These cards are often run in Cube-based Warlock decks, and there’s nothing wrong with them.
-They are absent from this list to make room for Faceless Manipulator and Mountain Giant, so if you don’t have or don’t want to run that package these are good choices to replace them with.
+They are absent from this list to make room for more threats, but if you’re missing some of the threats, you can add them instead.

 - Bloodmage Thalnos or Tainted Zealot or Kobold Geomancer – Spell Damage combos well with Defile, so slower Warlock often include it.
 Defile is a strong enough card on its own, so it’s not necessary to run any Spell Damage, but if you’re looking for spots to fill this is a good place to look.
 Each of the cards above have their individual strengths.
 Thalnos draws a card when he dies, Zealot adds Spell Damage to an additional Defile tick, and Geomancer is guaranteed to be in your collection!